-Completion of degvree requirements depends upon several factors, including the semester start date, the specific courses offered each semester, and the student's desired courseload each semester.
+Completion of degree requirements depends upon several factors, including the semester start date, the specific courses offered each semester, and the student's desired course load each semester.
 Many students in this program are working professionals with job and family responsibilities, and this program allows the flexibility to take the number of courses that work in the student's schedule.

-Taking two courses a semester (including summers) should allow students to complete the program in approximately three years.
-More courses may be taken each semester, however, provided they are available at the institution at that time.
-To see the current schedule of course offerings, visit the Great Plains IDEA web site.
+Taking two courses each semester (including summers) should allow students to complete the program in approximately two years.
+More courses may be taken each semester provided they are available at the institution at that time.
+See the current schedule of course offerings using the course planner on the Great Plains IDEA web site.

 Is travel to campus required or expected?